-In the first 8 months of 2023, 10.17 million tonnes of CO2 were emitted from Greece’s power sector, decreased by 3.51 million tonnes (-25.6%) compared to the same period in ‘22.
+In 2023, 14.7 million tonnes of CO2 were emitted from Greece’s electricity production sector, decreased by 4.28 million tonnes (-22.6%) compared to the same period in ‘22.
 Even greater reduction in emissions from PPC’s thermal power plants (-24.7%).

 In 2023, for the first time clean energy (renewables and large hydro) with 25,407 GWh covered more than half of the demand (51.4%) and 57% of electricity production.
 Fossil gas continued its “free fall” for the 2nd consecutive year.
 The share of lignite in the electricity production fell below 10% (9.1%) for the first time as the country operated without lignite for 28 days.
 Demand in 2023 was the lowest in the last ten years (49,479 GWh), down 2.4% compared